Bobby Taylor & the Vancouvers: Career

-Bobby Taylor, born Robert Edward Taylor on February 18, 1934, in Washington, D.C., was raised in Washington.
+Bobby Taylor was born Robert Edward Taylor on February 18, 1934, in Washington, D.C. and was raised there.
 As a young man, he moved to New York City and sang in doo-wop groups with singers who later joined successful acts such as Frankie Lymon & the Teenagers and Little Anthony and the Imperials.
-In 1958 he began his music career as a member of The Four Pharaohs, who released a few locally-selling recordings in the Columbus, Ohio area.
+In 1958, he began his music career as a member of The Four Pharaohs, who released a few locally-selling recordings in the Columbus, Ohio area.

 In the early 1960s, while they were in San Francisco, Taylor met Little Daddy and the Bachelors, made up of vocalist Tommie Melton, guitarist Tommy Chong, bassist Wes Henderson, pianist Bernie Sneed, and drummer Floyd Sneed (later the drummer for Three Dog Night).
 While in Calgary they were known as the Calgary Shades.
 The word Shades in the group's name referenced the fact that the band was interracial.
 Chong (later famous as one-half of comedy duo Cheech and Chong) is half Chinese.
 The other members were Black, white, and Aboriginal.
 Taylor was of Black, Puerto Rican, and Native American heritage.

-"Little Daddy & The Bachelors" recorded a single, "Too Much Monkey Business" / "Junior's Jerk".
+Little Daddy & The Bachelors recorded a single, "Too Much Monkey Business" / "Junior's Jerk".
 Melton and Chong performed a Vancouver dance hall in 1962 called the Blues Palace, a former movie theatre, opening for Ike & Tina Turner.

 Although Little Daddy & The Bachelors built up a small following, things soured when they went with Chong's suggestion and had themselves billed as "Four Niggers and a Chink"—or, bowing to pressure, "Four N's and a C", before taking on the moniker Bobby Taylor & the Vancouvers.